NicoLeGecko/FileCompare/notes.md

 ## Code

 - Decouple using interfaces and dependency injection, for maintainability and unit-testability
-- write overrides for equality comparers of FileEntry
+- Write overrides for equality comparers of FileEntry
 - Use the hash as primary key directly
+- Optimize the comparison of hashes and collections